Death toll from Ebola in Sierra Leone more than doubles to 12

 All suspected cases in Sierra Leone tested negative until last month and Jambai said that the disease was spreading as authorities are struggling to control the movement of people.

-International medical experts have been dispatched to Sierra Leone but they face a combination of poor existing health systems and tensions among locals fueled by the lack of understanding over the disease.
+International medical experts have been dispatched to Sierra Leone but they face a combination of poor existing health systems and tensions among locals fuelled by the lack of understanding over the disease.

-Two weeks ago, relatives removed an Ebola patient from a treatment center in Koindu as they doubted the disease existed.
+Two weeks ago, relatives removed an Ebola patient from a treatment centre in Koindu as they doubted the disease existed.

 Iron ore producers London Mining and African Minerals have imposed some restrictions on staff in Sierra Leone as a result of the outbreak but the firms say their output has so far not been affected.